SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Orientation

 The purposes of orientation are:
+1. To paint a clear picture of what debating and the Debsoc are like.
+2. To increase interest in debating.
+3. To make people know what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.

+I engaged in some crowd work while the orie

 I believe talking too much about the AP and BP format would just feel like an overload because there are so many complicated things to remember.
 This would give people more confusion than meaningful information.